Submissions

 Abstract: The abstract must be written in English, using clear, concise, and factual language.
 It should function as a standalone summary that allows readers to quickly understand the essential content of the article and determine its relevance.
 The abstract should consist of a single paragraph of no more than 250 words.
 It should include a general statement about the importance of the topic, the purpose of the study, the method used, the primary findings, and the main conclusion.
 Authors are advised to avoid citations, abbreviations, and overly technical terms in the abstract to ensure clarity and accessibility.

 Introductions: The introduction should briefly present the background of the study, define the research problem, and explain the objective, significance, and scope of the research.
-Authors should provide relevant literature to support the context but avoid turning the introduction into an extensive literature review.
+Authors should provide relevant literature to support the context, but avoid turning the introduction into an extensive literature review.
 Focus on highlighting the gap in knowledge your study addresses, and clearly state the research questions, hypothesis, or variables investigated.
-The introduction should be concise, well-structured, and written in a way that guides the reader logically toward the study’s aim.
+The introduction should be concise, well-structured, and written to guide the reader logically toward the study’s aim.
 Avoid creating subsections within the introduction.
 All literature reviews should be integrated smoothly into the narrative.

 Method: The Method section should clearly describe how the research was conducted, providing enough detail for readers to evaluate the study and for other researchers to replicate it.
 Authors should explain the research design, population and sampling methods, instruments used, procedures followed (including timeframe, if relevant), and the data analysis techniques applied.
 It is important to balance clarity and conciseness—include essential information without overwhelming the reader with unnecessary technical detail.
 Describe how validity and reliability were ensured, state any assumptions made, and outline any statistical tests or analysis methods used.
 If advanced or non-standard techniques are applied, appropriate references should be provided.
 For research in the social and behavioral sciences, extra attention should be given to the clarity and replicability of the methodology, especially when new or innovative methods are involved.

-Finding and Discussion: Authors should clearly answer the research questions posed in the introduction, explain how the results support those answers, and relate the findings to existing literature.
+Findings and Discussion: Authors should clearly answer the research questions posed in the Introduction, explain how the results support those answers, and relate the findings to existing literature.
 The discussion should not repeat the introduction but build upon it, showing how the study advances understanding of the research problem.
 Authors should explain the significance of the results, compare them with previous studies, and consider alternative explanations.
-Any limitations of the study should be acknowledged, and suggestions for future research may be included.
+Any study limitations should be acknowledged, and suggestions for future research may be included.
 Avoid overstating the importance of the results, speculating beyond the data, or including unrelated topics.
 The discussion should be focused, logical, and directly tied to the findings.

 Acknowledgments (Optional): Authors may acknowledge individuals or institutions that contributed to the study but do not meet the criteria for authorship.
 This may include those who provided materials, technical support, feedback on the manuscript, or assistance with data collection or analysis.
 Authors should briefly state the nature of each contribution and ensure that those mentioned have given their permission to be acknowledged.
 Any funding sources should also be disclosed, including grant names or reference numbers, if applicable.
 Do not include apologies or personal comments.